antmendoza/my-temporal-pocs/java/pocs/src/main/java/io/antmendoza/samples/_20231205/README.md

 `Workflow.await(() -> !data.isEmpty()); // #1#` will block the execution until the supplier condition returns `true`.

 2 - The workflow exposes the method `submitScreen` that accepts request.
 This is an [update method](https://docs.temporal.io/workflows#update) that will block the caller until the method returns.

+//TODO add timer doc

 Once `submitScreen` receives a request:
   - `Workflow.await(() -> this.data.isEmpty()); // #2#`: We use this statement to check if the workflow is not processing other request